 Under California Penal Code 601, aggravated trespassing – commonly called “felony trespass” – is defined as follows:

-Any person is guilty of trespass who makes a credible threat to cause serious bodily injury to another person, with intent to place them in reasonable fear their own safety or their family, and within 30 days of the threat, unlawfully enters their residence, property, or workplace with an intent to carry it out.
+Any person is guilty of trespass who makes a credible threat to cause serious bodily injury to another person, with intent to place them in reasonable fear for their safety or their family, and unlawfully enters their residence, property, or workplace within 30 days of the threat with an intent to carry it out.

 The “credible threat” in the definition above can be made verbally, in writing, or using electronic communication (email, text, etc.).
 It could also be “implied” by showing a pattern of conduct.
 Penal Code 601, aggravated trespassing, could be charged as a felony offense that carries harsh consequences.